This information describes surgery using a split-thickness skin graft.

 - Avoid exposing the sites to the sun.
 Apply a PABA- free sunscreen with an SPF of 30 or higher to the sites, once they have healed.

-- After your donor and recipient sites have healed, apply a think layer of A & D® ointment or other moisturizer to the area.
+- After your donor and recipient sites have healed, put a thick layer of A & D® ointment or other moisturizer on the area.
 Do this once a day after showering.
+You should continue to do this for 1 to 3 months, depending on your doctor’s instructions.

 - At first, your recipient and donor sites will look dark pink in color.
-This color will change and become lighter over several months.
-Once your sites have completely healed, you can use makeup to cover them.
+This color will change and become lighter over the next few months.
+Once your sites have completely healed, you can use makeup to cover any scarring.

 Call Your Doctor or Nurse if You Have: